Credit Card Payment Offers 20192395 views

 Don’t know why there’s so much of negativity floating around regarding the inflationary impact of Goods and Services Tax (GST) on credit cards.
 Yes, the tax component of the cards has risen by 3% with the advent of 18% GST, replacing the erstwhile 15% service tax.
 But that won’t make it too expensive as being pointed out through many views seen online and heard offline.

-Plus, GST accrues basically on the revolving card balance, and if you pay off the total dues on or before the due date, there won’t be any interest and GST applied to the same.
+Plus, the GST accrues basically on the revolving card balance, and if you pay off the total dues on or before the due date, there won’t be any interest and GST.

 Paying Minimum Due is Affordable

 With minimum due just accounting for about 5% of the total credit card outstanding balance, many of you would be surprised to know why thinking it being affordable is a myth.
 Well, you are just looking at the plain figure without actually sparing a thought for the perils of debt mount eagerly waiting to sink your finances by following such a credit hygiene.
 The interest keeps getting charged on the unpaid balance of the card, which remains huge with just minimum due payment, to pinch your wallet hard as the billing cycle moves on.

 The need of the hour is thus to identify the needs properly and shop accordingly to eliminate the scope for impulsive purchases that invariably pile up the debt so much that one’s forced to pay only the minimum due.
 But don’t get an impression that the debt pile can be prevented by paying more than the minimum due but below the total outstanding.
 Payment below total outstanding, doesn’t matter if remains greater than the minimum due, would attract interest and taxes.

 One Should Go for Cash Limit